dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:34-36 %}

+{% aside 'History Managers' %}
+The default history manager uses hash-based (fragment style) URLs.
+To use one of the other provided history managers pass it as the `HistoryManager` in the third argument of `registerRouterInjector`.
+{% endaside %}

 The `registerRouterInjector` helper utility used in the code above is provided by `@dojo/routing`, and can be used to create a routing instance.
 The utility accepts:

 * The application's routing configuration
 * A `registry` to define a `router` injector against
 * An object which specifies the [history manager](https://github.com/dojo/routing#history-management) to be used

-The utility returns the `router` instance.
+The utility returns the `router` instance if required.

-{% aside 'History Managers' %}
-The default history manager uses hash-based (fragment style) URLs.
-You can omit the third argument to `registerRouterInjector` to fallback to hash-based URLs.
-{% endaside %}

 {% instruction 'Initialize the routing' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:40-43 %}

-{% aside 'Important!' %}
-When using a `defaultRoute` in the routing configuration, the `router` will need to be started after the projector is appended.
-{% endaside %}

-To initialize the routing:

-1. Set the registry on the projector
+To initialize the routing, set the registry as a property on the projector.

-2. Call the `start` method on the `router` instance.
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:36-37 %}

 Next, we will create `outlets` to control when our widgets are displayed.